skyportal/skyportal/doc/setup.md

 You can also use `conda` or `pipenv` to create your environment.

-If you developing on a Mac with an ARM (M1/M2) you might consider using a Rosetta-driven environment so that you more easily install dependencies (that tend to be x86-centric):
+If you are developing on a Mac with an ARM (M-series) you might consider using a Rosetta-driven environment so that you more easily install dependencies (that tend to be x86-centric).
+Packages known to have ARM64 compatibility issues (as of Jan 2026): `sncosmo`, `python-ligo-lw`, `igwn-ligolw`, `ligo-segments`, `ligo.skymap`.

 ```
 CONDA_SUBDIR=osx-64 conda create -n skyportal_env \